deebtarmizi104/ClassScheduling/analysis.md

 Average turn around time = 3.67

 # Conclusion
-  In summary, the class scheduling that was given show up the different result of average waiting time for each kind of algorithm we use.
+  In summary, the class schedulings that were given show up different result of average waiting time for different kind of algorithm we use.
 As compared to the other algorithms, SJF algorithm has the shortest average waiting time and average turn around time with 1.33 and 3.33 respectively.
 Then, it followed by Priority algorithm and the last one is FcFS algorithm.